misaelobregon/javascript-challenge/README.md

   2. A UFO dataset which is provided (data.js) in the form of an array of JavaScript objects
   3. An app.js javascript file is used to create the tables and for filtering the data.
 Columns for tabe include:
     a. date/time, city, state, country, shape, and comment at the very least.
+# Table Produced with Applied Search Date Field
+![table]images/ufo_table_png

+# Alternate Page: No Table Produced until Applied Search Date Field is Populated
+An alternate coding for a blank page with no table produced until the date search field is populated can be done by commenting the Build Table code out (see below).

+![table]images/ufo_notable_png